Dinesh75-ui/Basic-Networking-Project/README.md

 ⚙️ Requirements:

 Windows
-WinPcap or Npcap
+Npcap (Need to be installed separately)

 Visual Studio (or any C compiler for Windows)

 Python 3.x

 🚀 Getting Started
-Build and run the C project (firewall.c)
+Build and run the C project (firewall.c) with gcc and covert it to .exe file using the below command to include Npcap (if not included in environment path variables)
 Choose the network interface when prompted.

 Python logger (firewall_manager.py) will launch automatically